 Extensive market research before calibrating a country

 Calibrating a country is a time-consuming and difficult process.
 That is why we are selective when choosing the next calibrated country.
-Maeva Gauvrit, Business Development expert at SoilCares, points out: “Before calibrating a country we conduct extensive market research to identify the right launching partner.
+Viktoriia Sakun, International Business Manager expert at AgroCares, points out: “Before calibrating a country we conduct extensive market research to identify the right launching partner.
 We consider three factors when deciding which will be the next calibrated country.
-First and foremost, we assess our potential partner.
-We analyse whether they have the right experience, network, investment capacity and capability to adopt our soil testing technology.
+First and foremost, we assess our potential partners.
+We analyse whether they have the right experience, network, investment capacity and capability to adapt our soil testing technology.
 Secondly, we assess the commercial potential of the country, focusing on farmers’ awareness of the importance of soil testing and whether there is a demand for such services.
 Lastly, we consider whether it is logical to calibrate this country in terms of its location.
 It is more rational to spread to a country that is bordering countries where we are already active.”

 5) Why can you not use my already existing soil database to enrich yours?